scikit-learn/enhancement_proposals/slep006/proposal.rst

 ---------------------------------------

 Currently, sample properties are provided as keyword arguments to a `fit` method.
-In redevloping sample properties, we can instead accept a single parameter (named `props` or `sample_props` or `etc`, for example) which maps string keys to arrays of the same length (a "DataFrame-like").
+In redeveloping sample properties, we can instead accept a single parameter (named `props` or `sample_props` or `etc`, for example) which maps string keys to arrays of the same length (a "DataFrame-like").